Javascipt/Jsome/README.md

   }
 ```

-You can change the level char, its color ( [see colors package](http://npmjs.org/package/colors) ) and the number of spaces for each level.
+You can change the level char, its color ( [see chalk package](http://npmjs.org/package/chalk) ) and the number of spaces for each level.

 You can also display your json starting from a specific level to avoid displaying your json starting from the extreme left.
 You can do that by changing the value `jsome.level.start`.